SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 ..
 XXX Remove :width: above when you swap out the placeholder art.

-During the process of adding items, the shopping list is in a temporary, invalid state because the total budget hasn't been updated to reflect the newly added items.
+While you're adding items to your shopping list, the list is in a temporary, invalid state because your total budget hasn't been updated to reflect the newly added items.
-Reading from the shopping list in the middle of making an addition gives you incorrect information.
+Reading from the list
+in the middle of adding an item gives you incorrect information.
 Similarly,
-multiple accesses to the same area of memory at the same time can produce unpredictable or inconsistent behaviour.
+multiple accesses to the same area of memory at the same time can produce unpredictable or inconsistent behavior.

-Two accesses to memory conflict if all of the following are true:
+Two accesses to memory conflict if all of the following conditions apply:

-* Both accesses use the same location in memory.
+* They use the same location in memory.
-* Both accesses happen at the same time.
+* They happen at the same time.
-* At least one access is writing to that memory.
+* At least one is writing to that memory.

 .. note::

-    Swift guarantees that you'll get an error if you have conflicting access to memory, but only if the conflict happens within a single thread.
+    If you have conflicting access to memory from within a single thread,
+    Swift guarantees that you'll get an error.
     For multithreaded code,
     use `Thread Sanitizer <https://developer.apple.com/documentation/code_diagnostics/thread_sanitizer>`_
     to help detect conflicting access across threads.